Canons Regular of the Holy Cross of Coimbra: Suppression

 Over time struggles between the bishops and various houses and internal dissension among the houses grew.
 Attempts at reform were made sporadically throughout the 15th and early 16th centuries, the result of which was the suppression or transference of many canonical houses to other orders.
 By the end of the 18th century, the congregation had slipped into decadence, several houses had been suppressed and in 1791 the Commission to Examine Religious Orders closed almost all novitiates in Portugal.
 The French invasion and occupation of Portugal (1807–11) left the canons further diminished.
 However they held on for a few more years until the decree of final dissolution in 1834 by the Portuguese government.

 Revival

 In 1977, a movement called the Work of the Holy Angels began to work to restore the Order, which was approved in 1979 by Pope John Paul II.
 The letters "O.R.C."' represent membership in this Order.

-In 1993, the Brazilian priest Frederico Cunha was found guilty of the murder in Madeira of a 15-year-old who resisted his homosexual advances and was imprisoned.
-He maintained his innocence both then and later.
-In April 1998 he absconded to Brazil, from where he, as a Brazilian, could not be extradited to Portugal, but could have been subjected to a new trial, if the Portuguese government had requested it.
-The prison term to which he was condemned expired on 8 April 2018.
-According to the newspaper Correio da manhã, Cunha was a Canon Regular of the Holy Cross.
-By his own account and that of the Diocese of Funchal, he was instead incardinated in that diocese.